Ezekiel 16 – The Harlot Wife of Yahweh

 a.
 Nevertheless I will remember My covenant with you in the days of your youth: Despite the certainty of the coming judgment, God would not forget His covenant with Israel.
 They would continue to have a special place in His plan of the ages, and therefore in His heart.

 b.
 Then you will remember your ways and be ashamed: The restoration would bring humility to Israel, not only toward God but also towards those they had previously despised and judged (when you receive your older and younger sisters).

 c.
-And I will establish my covenant with you: The idea is repeated again for emphasis.
+And I will establish My covenant with you: The idea is repeated again for emphasis.
 The coming judgment would be so great that Israel would be tempted to believe there was no more hope for them with God.
 Yet again and again Yahweh promised to establish His covenant with them again.

 i.
 “God says that not only will He make good on the past covenants but He is also going to make a new covenant with them.
 Unfortunately, these passages of Scripture are not studied very much at all.
 When they are, they make it very clear that God still has a future purpose with the nation Israel.”
 (McGee)

 d.
-When I provide an atonement for all you have done: Through Ezekiel, the LORD hinted at the nature of the future covenant.
+When I provide you an atonement for all you have done: Through Ezekiel, the LORD hinted at the nature of the future covenant.
 The idea of a God-provided atonement is an important aspect of the new covenant, already mentioned in Ezekiel 11:17-21.
 This would be the true and ultimate restoration of Israel.